 Use when: You are feeling negative.

 Gratitude is one of the healthiest emotions to sit with.
-It has the power to shift your mindset from scarcity to abundance, which can be helpful when you’re feeling stressed or negative.
+It has the power to shift your mindset from scarcity to abundance, which can be helpful when you’re feeling stressed or just plain having a bad day.

 Write down what you are lucky to have, be or experience and why.
 Get into detail about how these things enrich your life, what you have done to cultivate them in the past, and how you can focus on them in the future.

-Writing out what you are grateful for can help to shift your focus from the negative to the positive.
-It’s also lovely to look back on these lists to reflect and understand what is important to you.
+Keeping a gratitude journal can help to shift your focus and change your outlook.
+It’s also lovely to reflect on these lists and understand what is important to you.

-What journal prompts help you slow down and connect to the present moment?
+What are your favourite journal prompts for anxiety?
 I’d love to hear from you in the comments!